Aviles Street Festival

 The Ximenez-Fatio House Museum, the St. Johns Cultural Council, and the City of St. Augustine present the Aviles Street Festival, celebrating the history of this old, brick-paved street and St. Augustine's Spanish heritage.

 On Friday and Saturday, September 5 and 6, 2025, the establishments on Aviles Street host the Aviles Street Festival to celebrate St. Augustine's heritage.
-The festival starts on Friday, September 5, at 5:00 p.m., for the monthly First Friday Art Walk.
-The festival continues at noon on Saturday and goes to 9:00 p.m.
+The festival begins on Friday, September 5, at 5:00 p.m., for the monthly First Friday Art Walk.
+The festival takes place from noon to 9:00 p.m. on Saturday.

 Events on Friday and Saturday

-- The merchants, museums, and gardens along Aviles Street invite the public to enjoy exhibits, events, music, and food.
+- The merchants, museums, and gardens along Aviles Street invite you to enjoy exhibits, events, music, and food.

-- Several of the shops, museums, and galleries host special events.
+- Several shops, museums, and galleries host special offers and events.

-- There's live music to enjoy and crafts and food to purchase, particularly Spanish sweets.
+- There are crafts and food to purchase, particularly Spanish sweets.

 History of Aviles Street